-Getting yourself ready for work plus a newborn is a new routine you will have to figure out.
+Getting yourself ready for work with a newborn to care for is a new routine you will have to figure out.
 To help you plan your updated morning schedule, answer the following questions:

 - Do you believe you could get yourself ready before your baby wakes up, or will you feed your newborn and sit him or her in their crib/swing to play while you get ready?

 - Will you eat breakfast at home while you feed the baby, in the car, or at work?

 - How long will it take for you to get ready for work, eat breakfast, pack the car, and then dress and feed your child?

 When you can answer these questions, you'll have an idea about what your morning plans will be.
 Next, you need to figure out how much time you'll need to do all of it.
-Let's say you have to be at work by 8:30 a.m..
+Let's say you have to be at work by 8:30 a.m.
 Subtract your commute time and daycare drop off to determine what time you'll need to leave your home.
 Next, time how long it takes to follow your updated morning schedule and then subtract that from the time you need to leave your home.
-Last, subtract another 30-minutes so you could wake up before everyone in your home to enjoy some silence and some "me-time."
+Last, subtract another 30 minutes so you can wake up before everyone in your home to enjoy some silence and some "me-time."

 Try a Trial Run, Both for You and Your Child

 Schedule a day with your child care provider to do a trial run.
 Drop your child off for a few hours.
 You won't feel the pressure you may feel about having to go to work.